Click or drag to resize

 Remarks

 • You create a Request object that specifies what you want the API to do.
-There are different types of Request for different API operations, like LocationDataRequest for requesting a set of degree-day data.
+There are different types of Request for different API operations, like LocationDataRequest for requesting degree-day data.

 • Your Request gets processed.
 (Internally this library will turn your request into XML, send it to the API servers, and parse the XML response that the servers send back.)